Moslemuddin: 3 November 1975 jail killing

 When General Khaled Mosharraf launched his counter-coup on 3 November 1975, Farook's plan was set in motion.
 Wearing black uniforms, Moslemuddin and several other soldiers drove to Dhaka Central Jail and demanded to see the four imprisoned leaders.
 When the DIG prisons refused to comply, Moslemuddin told him to call Major Rashid, who was at Bangabhaban.
 The DIG prisons called Major Rashid, who told him to do whatever Moslemuddin says.
 However, the DIG prisons was still unsure, so he called President Mostaq Ahmed, who verified Major Rashid's instructions.

 After the phone call with Mostaq Ahmed, the DIG prisons let Moslemuddin and his men enter the prison.
 The four imprisoned leaders were taken to one cell and fired upon with automatic weapons.
 In Bangladesh: A Legacy of Blood, Anthony Mascarenhas claims that three of the leaders died immediately, while Tajuddin Ahmed was still alive when Moslemuddin and his men were leaving, but slowly bled to death.
 However, another source states that a prison guard informed Moslemuddin that one of the leaders was still alive.
 Upon hearing this, Moslemuddin and his men attached bayonets to their guns and bayoneted the four leaders to ensure their death.

 After the jail killings, Moslemuddin flew to Libya via Bangkok along with the other army officers involved in the 15 August 1975 coup.

 Diplomatic postings

 Under the government of Lt.
 General Ziaur Rahman, the army officers involved in the 15 August 1975 coup were given diplomatic postings as "rewards".
 Moslemuddin was given diplomatic postings in Tehran and Jeddah.

 Trial

 After Sheikh Hasina came to power in 1996, Moslemuddin fled Bangladesh.
 On 8 November 1998, a Dhaka court sentenced 15 men to death for their role in the assassination of Sheikh Mujib, including Moslemuddin, who was tried in absentia.
 On 20 October 2004, Moslemuddin was also given the death sentence for his role in the jail killings.

 In April 2020, the media reported that Moslemuddin had been arrested in West Bengal, following the arrest of Captain (retired) Abdul Majed.
-However, this was incorrect as the Bangladeshi government were still looking for Moslemuddin even after 2021.
+However, this was incorrect, as the Bangladeshi government was still looking for Moslemuddin even after 2021.